aurelia/framework/doc/article/en-US/setup-webpack.md

 4. **Using plugins**
   * Plugins registry repository: [Plugins](https://github.com/aurelia/registry)
-  * To bundle plugins' dependencies properly, all sub modules of a plugin has to be put in `aurelia.build.resources` in either that plugin's `package.json` or your project's `packag.json`
+  * To bundle plugins' dependencies properly, all sub modules of a plugin have to be put in `aurelia.build.resources` in either that plugin's `package.json` or your project's `package.json`
-  This is crucial but not all aurelia plugins were aware of this matters / or built before this standard configuration.
+  This is crucial but not all aurelia plugins were aware of this matter / or built before this standard configuration.
 If you want to use a plugin, follow these steps:

   1. Install a plugin like normal.
 Ex. `npm install aurelia-dialog --save`
   2. Go to your project `package.json`, look for path `"aurelia.build.resources"`, add plugin's module name (ex. "aurelia-dialog") to `resources` array
   3. Start your project to check if the plugin is properly configured
-      * If webpack doesn't complain anything, plugin is good
+      * If webpack doesn't complain, plugin is good
-      * If not, peek to plugin source directory in `node_modules`, Ex `node_modules/aurelia-dialog`
+      * If it does, peek to plugin source directory in `node_modules`, Ex `node_modules/aurelia-dialog`
         - Have a look at `package.json` to see if `"main"` points to the right file.
 (As the time of this writing, plugin `"aurelia-async"` pointed to the wrong entry filename)
         - Have a look at `dist/commonjs` folder (all aurelia plugins are built in this standard)
         - Put all the module names (if any), without extension into your project `package.json` `"aurelia.build.resources"`, with plugin name as prefix (ex. `"aurelia-dialog"`)